katrien-zoe/context-layer/README.md

-  brand-guidelines.md  → brand core, visual identity, voice and writing rules expert-pov.md        → founder beliefs, contrarian takes, the one big idea goals.md             → targets and KPIs, as context work can point at
+  brand-guidelines.md  → brand core, visual identity, voice and writing rules expert-pov.md        → founder beliefs, contrarian takes, the one big idea goals.md             → targets and KPIs, as context work can point at example/               → all of the above filled in, plus what came out of it
 ```

 Six files.
 That's the foundation.
 Everything else reads from it.

+## See it filled in

+**Start here:** [`example/output/campaign-brief.md`](example/output/campaign-brief.md).
+Same one-sentence prompt, run twice.
+Once without the context, once with.
+The difference is the whole argument.

+`example/` has the whole thing done for a fictional company: six files filled, plus three artifacts produced from them.
+A positioning statement, a LinkedIn post in the founder's voice, and a Q3 campaign brief.

+Each artifact ends with a table showing where every element came from.
+The campaign brief rules out paid social and a Spanish launch, targets a named list of 600 club owners, builds around an insight about empty Tuesday afternoons, and flags that the founder is the bottleneck.
+None of that was in the prompt.
+The prompt was one sentence.

+That's the whole argument, in one folder.

 ## How to use it

-**If you work in markdown or Claude Code:** clone the repo, fill in the templates, keep them next to your work.
-Claude reads `CLAUDE.md` first and follows it to whatever else it needs.
+Fill in the six files, then work from them.
+That's it.

+The first pass takes about an afternoon.
+You'll need one long conversation with whoever knows the business, the website, a few sales calls if you have them, and an hour looking at competitors.

+**In Claude, Claude Code, or any agent that reads files:** point it at `CLAUDE.md`.
+It follows from there.
+Ask for a campaign brief and you get one shaped by your ICP, your voice and your targets, without re-explaining any of it.

-**If you work in Notion:** the structure maps straight across.
-Rebuild it as pages, or duplicate the files into Notion and work from there.
-The content is what matters, not the format.
+**In Notion or Google Docs:** the structure maps straight across.
+Rebuild as pages, or paste the files in.
+Then paste the relevant one into your chat when you need it.
+Less elegant, works fine.

-**If you're not technical:** every file here is plain text.
-Open it in your browser, read it, copy it.
-Nothing to install, nothing to run.
+**If you're not technical:** every file is plain text.
+Open it in your browser, click the copy icon, paste it into whatever you use.
+Nothing to install.

 Start with `context/business-context.md`.
 It's the one everything else references.

-Expect the first pass to take an afternoon and to be wrong in places.
+Expect it to be wrong in places.
 That's fine.
 A written-down answer you can correct beats an unwritten one you can't.

 ## A note on formats